-1994-95 CATALOG

 400-600 North Washington Square, P.O.
-Box 40010, Lansing, Michigan, 48901-7210, Telephone: (517) 483-9850 Handicapper Student Services Telephone Device for the Deaf, TDD (517) 483-1218 Accredited by North Central Association of Colleges and Schools
+Box 40010, Lansing, Michigan 48901-7210, Telephone: (517) 483-9850 Handicapper Student Services Telephone Device for the Deaf, TDD (517) 483-1218 Accredited by North Central Association of Colleges and Schools

 WELCOME TO LCC

 Lansing Community College is committed to excellence in education.
 Since its beginning in 1957, the College has grown from a small technical college to one of the largest, most comprehensive community colleges in the nation.
 Classes are offered year-round on the 28-acre campus in the heart of Michigan's capital.
-Students can choose from 162 degree and certificate programs and more than 2,500 course offerings or complete the first two years of a liberal arts education.
-In addition to the programs offered on the main campus, the College operates an Aviation Center at Capital City Airport in Lansing and the Truck Driver Training Center near Battle Creek.
+Students can choose from over 150 degree and certificate programs and nearly 2,500 course offerings or complete the first two years of a liberal arts education.
+In addition to the programs offered on the main campus, the College operates the Aviation Center at Capital City Airport in Lansing and the Truck Driver Training Center near Battle Creek.
 To make classes more accessible, a number of Learning Centers are located in communities within the College's 30-mile service area.
-LCC is accredited by the North Central Association of Colleges and Schools, and serves more than 40,000 persons annually.
-The College recently held its 36th commencement, evidence of LCC's success in providing education as a lifelong process for all.
+LCC is accredited by the North Central Association of Colleges and Schools and serves more than 40,000 persons annually.
+The College recently held its 37th commencement, evidence of LCC's success in providing education as a lifelong process for all.

-TABLE OF CONTENTS

-Mission 1

-Strategic Goals 1

-Board of Trustees 3

-President's Letter 3

-General Information 4

-Directory of Departments 6

-Policies, Procedures and Regulations 7

-Special Programs and Services 24

-Degree and Certificate Programs 26

-Course Descriptions

-How To Read Course Descriptions 34

-Course Code Abbreviations

-Descriptions 36

-Special Courses

-Descriptions

-Faculty and Staff Directory

-Index and Maps

-Index

-College Maps